What you'll gain

 Common Mistakes

-Letting the hips sag toward the floor, which places excessive stress on the lumbar spine and reduces chest engagement.
+Letting the hips sag toward the floor, which kills the line and shifts strain into the lower back.

 About This Exercise